formloco/formloco/client/README.md

-# formloco
+# Client

-formloco is comprised of a frontend, server and a database.
-The frontend communicates with the server using an API.
-The API uses micro services architecture to provide authentication, security and data services for the frontend.
-The API is also the conduit through which data is paasssed to the formloco cloud database.
+form369 is designed to run with the formloco API.
+The API uses micro services architecture to provide authentication and security, as well as data and connector services for the frontend.
+The API is the conduit through which data is passed to the formloco cloud database.

 ## Deployment